 Is PCC Farmland Trust a part of PCC Natural Markets?

 No. Although PCC Natural Markets is a strong advocate of our work, PCC Farmland Trust is a separate 501(c)(3) nonprofit, and donations to the Trust are 100% tax deductible.
-The Farmland Trust was founded in 1999 by PCC Natural Markets founded our organization in 1999, when it provided the funds necessary to protect one of our state’s most valuable farm properties, known today as Nash’s Organic Produce.
-While the great majority of our funding comes from individual contributions, there are ways you can support us while shopping at PCC Natural Markets, including buying products from businesses that donate to the Trust, or purchasing Farmland Trust merchandise from PCC stores, are additional ways to support our work through PCC Natural Markets.
+PCC Natural Markets founded our organization in 1999, when it provided the funds necessary to protect one of our state’s most valuable farm properties, known today as Nash’s Organic Produce.
+While the great majority of our funding comes from individual contributions, purchasing products from our vendor partners at PCC, or purchasing Farmland Trust merchandise from PCC stores, are additional ways to support our work through PCC Natural Markets.

 Do your farms provide food for PCC Natural Markets?

 Some do; many do not.
-While you can almost always find Nash’s Organic Produce at your local PCC, most of our farmers work on a smaller scale than what is necessary to supply a large grocery coop, and any produce found at PCC Natural Markets is as a result of an independent business agreement.
-That said, you can almost always find Nash’s Organic Produce at your local PCC.
-More indirectly, the Williams of Williams Hudson Bay Farm grow wheat and a wide variety of other grains and crops that end up in select Bob’s Red Mill products and other foods found at PCC and elsewhere.
-Almost all of our farms run their own Community Supported Agriculture (CSA) programs, which you can learn about on their individual websites for details.
+While you can almost always find Nash’s Organic Produce at your local PCC, most of our farmers work on a smaller scale than what is necessary to supply a large grocery co-op.
+Any produce found at PCC Natural Markets is a result of an independent business agreement.
+Some of our protected farms grow crops that end up in products that are sold at PCC stores, like the Williams Hudson Bay Farm wheat that is grown for select Bob’s Red Mill flours.
+Almost all of our farms run their own Community Supported Agriculture (CSA) programs, which you can learn about on their individual websites.